Officers & Board Members

 Vice President and Managing Director – CCL Secure

-With 25 years’ experience in the currency industry Neil has played a key role in the development and production of new banknote across the world and has extensive experience in the ink, substrate and banknote manufacturing fields.
+Neil started his career as an ink chemist at the Bank of England Printing Works and with over 27 years of experience in the currency industry has played a key role in the development and production of new banknote across the world and has extensive experience in the ink, substrate and banknote manufacturing fields.

 Wolfram Seidemann